-The momentous drive in her work centres around psychological landscapes, syzygetic forces, elemental pulls and internal clashes.
-Blocks of colour are dragged and pushed across paper and canvas in powerful, disruptive abstractions that merge, vibrate, pour and blend.
-Imagined and recalled landscapes blur and overlap in layers of oil and pigment and scale-up into large canvases, folding sculptures and immersive installations.
+The scale and dynamism in Neuberg’s work are attributed to her personal experience, insight, architectural vision, formative training in Sculpture and European Art History and her childhood in Greece, England and France.
+Blocks of colour are dragged and pushed across paper and canvas in powerful, disruptive slabs and smears that merge, vibrate, pour and blend.
+Recalled and imagined scenes blur and overlap in layers of pigment and oil to scale-up into large modular sequences, folding sculptures and immersive environments.

-Photo credit: Cristina Schek
+Photo credit: C. Schek